 Hawks are trained and kept especially and preferred as birds of prey to train in nomadic cultures.
 The main reason for this is because they are able to be trained so that they bring the prey alive, carrying it without slaying it on its talons, a rare quality that many birds don't possess.
 They owe this to their dexterous talons and an intelligent mind.

 Being agile and intelligent species, the hawk metaphorically symbolizes courage and wisdom.
-It’s the prized bird in many cultures and been an artistic inspiration to countless poets and painters.
+It’s the prized bird in many cultures and has been an artistic inspiration to countless poets and painters.